 - Any doctor, specialist and most nurse practitioners can request permission to prescribe

 - You can take part in clinical trials

-	It’s always recommended that you start with your GP (or find a local

-	cannabis doctor).
-Your GP knows your medical history the best.
+It’s always recommended that you start with your regular health provider (or find a local cannabis doctor).
+Your GP or regular health provider knows your medical history the best.

-	In every state with the exception of Tasmania, a GP can request to prescribe

-	medical cannabis.
-So, the reality is that getting a prescription can be as

-	simple as asking your GP for it as long as you meet the eligibility
+In every state in Australia, a doctor and most nurse practitioners can request to prescribe medical cannabis.
+So, the reality is that getting a prescription can be as simple as asking your regular doctor for it as long as you meet the eligibility criteria.

-	criteria.

-	- A patient diagnosis and indication for which the cannabis product is
+- A patient diagnosis and indication for which the cannabis product is sought.

-	sought.

 - A thorough clinical justification for the use of the product.